 In reality, these stories are inaccurate and incomplete.
 They hold kids back, tainting their view of themselves and others.
 It’s best to ditch these stories altogether.
 But how?

-As kids re-enter their in-person social worlds, the following friendship truths will ground them in our shared humanity.
+As I researched and wrote “BFF or NRF (Not Really Friends),” I uncovered nine truths about friendship.
 These truths help preteens and teens find compassion for themselves and others.
 They change the story.

 Three Friendship Truths